pranav-P92/AWS-SAA/README.md

 	- Uses your public IP address

 - Simple idea: Office Router = Customer Gateway

+### AWS VPN Cloud Hub
+- allows to securely communicate with multiple sites using AWS VPN.
+- it operates on simple hub-and-spoke model that can use with or without VPC.

 ### AWS Direct Connect (DX)
 - dedicated private network connection between: Your office/data center and AWS
 - Unlike VPN, it does not use the public internet.